bringauto/packager/doc/UseCaseScenarios.md

 ### Build Package - without Dependencies

-Build single package (F) without any dependencies.
+Build single Package (F) without any dependencies.

-It expects all package dependencies are already build and installed into build sysroot directory.
+It expects all Package dependencies are already build and installed into build sysroot directory.

 ```mermaid
 graph TD